 ‘Other referral’ defined as social services or mental health services.

-Totals include three sites in Hamilton County and one site in Middletown.
+Totals include three sites in Hamilton County, one site in Middletown and one site in Clermont County.